tmeadon/meadon.me/blog/content/posts/custom-availability-tests-for-private-web-apps.md

 ## Alternatives to PowerShell

 Of course, PowerShell isn't the only way to send test results back to App Insights.
 Here's a [great article](https://dotnetthoughts.net/running-custom-availability-tests-azure-functions/) showing how you can do something similar using C#.
-The [Node.js](https://docs.microsoft.com/en-us/azure/azure-monitor/app/nodejs) App Insights APIs should also be able to track availability test results - there's even an (unsupported) [SDK for golang](https://github.com/microsoft/ApplicationInsights-Go) for the cool kids out there.
+The [Node.js](https://docs.microsoft.com/en-us/azure/azure-monitor/app/nodejs) App Insights APIs should also be able to track availability test results - there's even an (unsupported) [SDK for golang](https://github.com/microsoft/ApplicationInsights-Go).

 Availability tests are a great way to implement black box monitoring which is an important component of any monitoring solution - hopefully this example solution will help you to use this tool when your application is hosted in a private network.
 Happy monitoring :collision: